jamezmca/learn-to-code/course notes/javascript.md

 > These are just some common examples, however the sky is the limit with DOM Manipulation.
 If you think you should be able to make a manipulation, you probably can.

+From here, all you need to do is ensure your JavaScript file is imported as a script at the bottom of your HTML document, and it will be executed accordingly.

 ## Chapter 5 - Gain Competency with Asynchronous Programming in JavaScript

 ## Chapter 6 - Learn the Modern ES6+ JavaScript Syntax